 This Commons Library Briefing Paper provides an overview of the introduction of a Carbon Floor Price and the Government's freeze of Carbon Price Support until 2021.
 The Government confirmed the price support would continue until coal was phased out.Jump to full report >>

 The Carbon Price Floor (CPF) is a UK Government policy implemented to support the EU Emissions Trading System (EU ETS).
 The CPF was introduced on 1 April 2013 to underpin the price of carbon at a level that drives low carbon investment, which the EU ETS has not achieved.

 What is the CPF?

 The CPF taxes fossil fuels used to generate electricity via Carbon Price Support rates set under the Climate Change Levy.
 The price floor consists of two components which are paid for by energy generators in two different ways: (i) The EU ETS allowance price; and (ii) the Carbon Support Price (CPS), which tops up the EU ETS allowance prices, as projected by the Government, to the carbon floor price target.

 The Treasury confirms the target carbon price and CPS rates three years in advance of delivery at each budget, and all revenue from the CPF is retained by the Treasury; in 2017 the Treasury recouped £1billion in CPF tax receipts.

-The Treasury confirmed carbon prices three years in advance from April 2013, together with indicative prices up to 2017.
-These were due to rise every year until 2020, with all revenue raised retained by the Treasury.
-However in Budget 2014 the Government announced that the Carbon Price Support component of the floor price would be capped at a maximum of £18 per tonne/CO2 from 2016 to 2020 to limit the competitive disadvantage faced by business and reduce energy bills for consumers.
-This was extended to 2021 in Budget 2016.
+When the CPF was introduced, it was due to rise every year until 2020 (to a price of £30/tCO2).
+At Budget 2014 the Government announced that the CPS component of the floor price would be capped at a maximum of £18/tCO2 from 2016 to 2020 to limit the competitive disadvantage faced by business and reduce energy bills for consumers.
+This price freeze was extended to 2021 in Budget 2016.